bc24-miage-dev/BC24-Smart-Traceability/README.md

 npx hardhat run scripts/deploy.ts --network <network>
 ```

-By default it is going to be the local hardhat nework.
+If you are not providing any `--network` flag, the default is going to be the local hardhat nework.

 **After copy the Contract Address from the CLI into the .env file to make sure you run all subsequent scripts on the right contract.**

 **Note**:
 If running locally hardhat will automatically use the test wallets of the hardhat nework.

-Optionally deply run
+Optionally run after_deploy which will set up some initial roles.

 ```
-npx hardhat run scripts/after_deploy.ts --network besu
+npx hardhat run scripts/after_deploy.ts --network <network>
 ```

-to assign some roles to wallet addresses.

 ## Testing